 The minimum admission requirements for Ontario high school students are:

-- As a minimum to be competitive, an average in the mid-high 80s in your top six Grade 12 U/M courses (including ENG4U in the low-mid 80s and MCV4U in the mid-high 80’s) is recommended to be competitive.
+- As a minimum, an average in the mid-high 80s in your top six Grade 12 U/M courses (including ENG4U in the low-mid 80s and MCV4U in the mid-high 80’s) is recommended to be competitive.

 - Completion of the Rotman Commerce Supplemental Application.
 We recommend completing this application well in advance of the posted deadline.

 To apply to Rotman Commerce through the OUAC, you must apply to the University of Toronto, select the Faculty of Arts & Science at the St. George Campus, and then choose Rotman Commerce from the available program list.

 Once you’ve applied to Rotman Commerce through the OUAC site, you’ll receive an email confirmation from the University of Toronto.
 Please ensure that email@example.com is on your email safe list.
 The confirmation email will contain your unique login information for the Join U of T portal.
 It may take up to three weeks for your documents to be processed and reflected on Status Check.
 Monitor your Join U of T portal to submit any required documents, and check the status of your application.